hasgeek/events/_50p_events/blockchain-workshop.md

 ---
 layout: workshop
-title: "Workshop: Building with blockchain and Introduction to smart contracts"
+title: "Blockchain workshop"
-subtitle: "Learn how to build applications and services using the blockchain and start working with smart contracts to get your applications up and running!"
+subtitle: "Workshop on building with blockchain and ontroduction to smart contracts.
+Learn how to build applications and services using the blockchain and start working with smart contracts to get your applications up and running!"
 datelocation: "8 Feb 2018, Bangalore"
 city: Bangalore
 start_time: 2018-02-08